-When you know exactly what muscles your working, you’ll improve your mind-to-muscle connection.
+When you know exactly what muscles you working on, you’ll improve your mind-to-muscle connection.
 This will help you go through a mindful range of motion, exerting full control, and focusing on the target muscle.
 This improves your chances of seeing better results and progress.

 Let’s dive into the back muscles from top to bottom.

-For the purposes of this article, we’ll be focusing on superficial back muscles as this is going to be most relevant for helping you attain for fitness goals.
-Trapezius
+For this article, we’ll be focusing on superficial back muscles as this is going to be most relevant for helping you attain fitness goals.

 Better known as the “traps,” the trapezius is a big and flat muscle that’s shaped like a triangle.
 Looking from above, the connecting muscles on each side of the body form a trapezoid, hence the name.